UPDATE: This post was first published on 10 September 2019 and updated on 23 March 2022.

 Even local governments within the same province can vary on the licensing needed to operate in that town or municipality.

 This can make it difficult to figure out which business licenses you need.
-However, you can easily figure out if you need a business license under Canadian law and which licenses you’re required to get by using these tools:
+However, you can easily figure out if you need a business license under Canadian law and which licenses you’re required to get by using this tool:

 Do I need a license to work from home?